takkii/totolot/README.md

 ※ install.py is Windows10/MacOS/LinuMint Python Work.
 ```

-> If you get an error, Please run with administrator(root) or clone the project and run install.py.
+> If you get an error, Please run with root or clone the project or check python version and run install.py.

 ### Example OutPut Results After Running The Installer.